tilmanrassy/emacs-dir-treeview/README.md

 * The `SPACE` key expands/collapses the respective directory if the point is on a `[+]`/`[-]` symbol.
 * The `RETURN` key expands/collapses the respective directory if the point is on a `[+]`/`[-]` symbol.
 * The `RETURN` key opens the respective file in Emacs if the point is on a filename.
+* The `RETURN` key switches to the tree of the parent node if the point is on the  `..` symbol atop the first node.

 ### The context menu